barkais/moleculaR/README.md

 # Load
 library('moleculaR')
 ```
-In case `library('moleculaR')` faild on Linux based systems, it may stem from a graphics driver mismatch with one of the required dependencies (`rgl`).
+In case `library('moleculaR')` fails on Linux based systems, it may stem from a graphics driver mismatch with one of the required dependencies (`rgl`).
 To solve this:

 ```r